vinstic-myshell/myshell-doc-en/faq/README.md

 ## Frequently Asked Questions

-### Q1: What is the purpose of this project?

-**A1**: The purpose of this project is to provide an easy-to-use platform for users to access and share information related to the domain.
-We aim to create a comprehensive resource that can be used by both beginners and experts in the field.
+### Q1: What should I do if I encounter a **domain noun**?

+A1: If you come across a domain noun that you are not familiar with, please leave it in its original English form.

-### Q2: How do I get started with the platform?
+### Q2: How do I retain the original format of the text?

-**A2**: To get started, simply create an account and log in.
-Once you've logged in, you can browse the available resources, contribute to the community by sharing your own knowledge, and engage in discussions with other users.

-### Q3: What are the guidelines for contributing content?

-**A3**: When contributing content, please ensure that it is relevant to the domain, accurate, and respectful of others.
-Additionally, please ensure that you have the appropriate permissions to share any copyrighted material.

-### Q4: Can I edit or delete my contributions?

-**A4**: Yes, you can edit or delete your contributions at any time by accessing your account settings and navigating to the appropriate section.
+A2: If the original text is in markdown or HTML, make sure to keep the same formatting when translating into English.
+This includes preserving headers, lists, bold and italic text, and any other formatting elements.

+### Q3: Should I translate the English text within the original text?

+A3: If you encounter any English words or phrases within the original text, you can leave them as they are, without translating them.

+### Q4: Are there any specific requirements for translating unusual nouns?

+A4: If you come across any unusual or domain-specific nouns written in English that you are not familiar with, please leave them in their original form.

-### Q5: How can I report inappropriate content or behavior?
+### Q5: Should I export any Chinese text?

-**A5**: If you encounter any inappropriate content or behavior, please report it to the site administrators using the "Report" feature or by contacting us directly via email.

-### Q6: What if I have questions or need assistance?

-**A6**: If you have any questions or need assistance, please feel free to reach out to the community through the platform's discussion forums, or contact the site administrators directly via email.
+A5: No, please do not export any Chinese text during the translation process.